 We had in the past two years successfully accommodated all research visiting students.
-However, it is still possible that our dorm rooms become short of supply during the popular times of the year (June through September).
+However, it is still possible that our dorm rooms become short of supply during high season (June through September).
 If we are unable to accommodate you, we encourage that you use the services provided by Tsuei Ma Ma Foundation, a major locator in Taipei, providing housing information and services to international students.
 Please note that the University cannot help students find off-campus housing.

 During registration, you will receive a research visiting student ID card, a temporary card without an NTU student ID number, which gives you access to essential services on campus such as the library.
 Access to on-campus wireless will also be provided.
 If you would like a friendly NTU student volunteer be assigned to you to help acquaint you with the University, you may request one on your application.

 The program fee is waived for students coming with an award or a grant offered by the following government ministries of the Republic of China (Taiwan):